ErpNetDocs/tech/modules/general/products/product-relations/product_relation_types.md

 Modeling both relations explicitly keeps system logic clean and unambiguous.

-# Defining your own Product Relation Types
+# Defining company's Product Relation Types
+Each organization has its own business-specific needs and may require finer distinctions or naming for product relations within these system categories.
+This is where custom Product Relation Types come into play.